a5482pick/Java-Matrices/README.md

-**_Inversion of matrices, using Java._**
+**_Inversion, eigenvalues of matrices, using Java._**

-Some of Apache's matrix utility classes are used to perform inversion of matrices.
+Some of Apache's matrix utility classes are used to find the inverse and the eigenvalues of matrices.
 A 2 x 2 example is provided.
-The code is deliberately written in a way that demonstrates a variety of techniques, but also in a way that should make adding classes relatively easy.
+It's written in a way that allows me to experiment with as many different techniques as possible, but also in a way that should make adding classes relatively easy.

 The following two linux terminal commands...